Spoilers For ‘General Hospital’: Lucas Is Fed-Up, Brad Is Heartbroken, & Julian’s Scheme Is Exposed

 According to the new issue of Soap Opera Digest, Lucas will tell Brad to text the mysterious photo-sender back to try to prove Brad doesn’t know the person.
 Unfortunately, the Metro Court bartender Julian pulled into this photo scheme will apparently be prepared for this and retort back that Brad knows who it is.
 Brad doesn’t, but General Hospital spoilers indicate that Lucas won’t buy it.

-After that, Brad falls victim to incredibly poor timing as Obrecht will send him a text as he is still in this confrontation with Lucas.
+After that, Brad falls victim to incredibly poor timing as Obrecht will send him a text while he is still in this confrontation with Lucas.
 The text will reference the DNA test involving Sasha, so obviously, Brad can’t show that text to Lucas either.
-When Brad won’t show Lucas his phone, General Hospital spoilers tease that it’ll be too much for Lucas.
+When Brad won’t show Lucas his phone, General Hospital spoilers tease that it’ll be too much for the latter.

 Lucas wants Brad to start being honest with him.
 Can Dr. Byrne get their marriage back on track?